SystemsApproach/security/intro.rst

 you trust the hardware, you might or might not trust the firmware or the OS (or you might trust it only when certain security enhancements are enabled).
-This illustrates a common design question that every system must face: What do you accept to be the *Trusted Computing Base (TCB)*; that is, what hardware and software components do you trust?
+This illustrates a common design question that every system must face: what do you accept to be the *Trusted Computing Base (TCB)*?
+That is, what hardware and software components do you trust?

 We revisit this topic in the next chapter, but given that this book focuses on network security, a reasonable starting point is to trust